-Moving to Ibiza and can’t bear the thought of leaving your furry friend behind?
-The good news is that it’s not impossible to move to the island with your pet, but there are some rules and regulations that you will need to follow to get your pet into Ibiza and Spain in general.
+Moving to Ibiza, can’t bear the thought of leaving your furry friend behind?
+The good news is that it’s not impossible to move to the island with your pet.
+There are some rules and regulations that you will need to follow to get your pet into Ibiza and Spain in general.

 BEFORE YOU LEAVE HOME

 Ensure that your pet is fitted with an ISO Micro-ship.

 This is required by Spanish law for your animal to enter the country – your local vet should be able to arrange this for you.